siomarapantarotto/flutter-id-card/README.md

 ## General info
 This repo works like a lab for flutter/dart development.
 The app implements a simple ID card for a contact.
-The whole thing is still under construction, which is why the code is incomplete and there is also very little information.
+The goal is to learn layout practices and to increment a value when pressing a floating action button.

 ## Technologies